nutratech/blog/2026/07/matrix-set-reconciliation/+page.md

 [^syndrome_decoding_algebraic_sets]:
     The MSC4521 proposal combines ideas and techniques from different papers, but this one contributes the "strata estimator" idea.
-The "invertible bloom filter" discussed in this paper is _not_ used but is replaced with the BCH/field encoding used in `minisketch`.
+The "invertible bloom filter" discussed in this paper is _not_ used in MSC4521, which uses the BCH/field encoding from `minisketch`.

     _What’s the Difference?
 Efficient Set Reconciliation without Prior Context_ (2011).